 Our Guide to

-One of the most famous national parks in Northern Tanzania is of course the Serengeti National Park, UNESCO World recognised natural wonder.
+Safari in the Serengeti – One of the most famous national parks in Northern Tanzania and a UNESCO World recognised natural wonder.

 The scenery is breathtaking, from grassy plains studded with rugged granite kopjes to rivers and woodlands.
 In the Serengeti, you will fully immerse yourself in the beautiful wilderness and gain a genuine sense of space and the circle of life, in what remains one of the greatest national parks in the world.